-- 1. Publically using profanity, cursing or vulgarity. - 2.
-Smoking near any building entrance or smoking outside of designated smoking areas. - 3.
-Failing, refusing or not being able to present a current MCC ID card upon request (must wear on visible location of one's person at all times when on college property). - 4.
+- 1. Publically using profanity, cursing or vulgarity. - Smoking cigarettes (including electronic) and/or using tobacco products is prohibited on campus, including any facility owned or operated by MCC. - Failing, refusing or not being able to present a current MCC ID card upon request (must wear on visible location of one's person at all times when on college property). - 4.
 Entering or using College facilities without authorization. - Being unusually loud, creating a public disturbance including, but not limited to, shouting, using portable radios, using automobile radios, using laptops or musical instruments.